 |All other waste||Items not listed above||Black sacks or blacktop bins|

 These are found at the back of Nos.
 64 to 54, accessed at the side of 64.
-If you wish to have use of one of these contact one of the Directors.
-There are still some areas that can be allocated, but please be aware that for new allotment spaces you will need to do some work to clear the ground before you are able to use.
+If you wish to have use of one of these please contact one of the Directors to discuss availability.

 Links to relevant websites